Valve amplifiers – all about them. An introduction to the technology, what makes them different.

 There are many different possibilities in designing a hybrid amplifier.

 Hybrid amps are usually smaller and cheaper than full valve amps.
 Sometimes, something might be advertised as a tube amp but in fact the tubes are only there for decoration.
 This is a fairly dishonest and unscrupulous practice, but at the cheaper end of the market it can happen.

 ATRAD Audio amps are strictly all-tube, apart from some non-tube electronics in non-signal areas, such as the remote control or power supply circuits.

-If you look at the top of a valve amp, you’ll usually see three large heavy metal things sitting on the top of it:
+If you look at the top of a valve amp, you’ll usually see three large heavy black metal blocks with rounded edges sitting on the top of it

 These things are a vital part of the design.
 They are called transformers; their job is a bit like the transmission in a car.
 They convert electricity from one voltage to another.

 The biggest one, in the middle, is for the power supply.